 A cord presentation (also known as a funic presentation) is a variation in fetal presentation where the umbilical cord points towards the internal cervical os or lower uterine segment.
-It may be a transient phenomenon and usually considered insignificant until ~ 32 weeks.
-However it is concerning if persistent, and it is then recommonded that an underlying cause be sought and precautionary management implimented.
+It may be a transient phenomenon and usually considered insignificant until ~32 weeks.
+It is concerning if it persists past that date, and it is then recommonded that an underlying cause be sought and precautionary management implemented.

 Recognised associations include

 - marginal cord insertion from the caudal end of a low-lying placenta

 - uterine fibroids

 - congenital uterine anomalies that may prevent the fetus from engaging well into the lower uterine segment

 Colour Doppler interrogation is extremely useful and shows cord between the fetal presenting part and the internal cervical os.
 However unlike a vasa praevia, the placental insertion is usually normal.

 It can result in a higher rate of umbilical cord prolapse.